goenning/highcharts-mvc/README.md

 </script>
 ```

-Want to power-up your charts with ajax-enabled highcharts?
+Do you want to power-up your charts with ajax-enabled highcharts?
 That's easy buddy, check this out:

 ```
 @(